ubccr/coldfront/coldfront/plugins/slurm/README.md

 Resources in Coldfront can optionally be organized into parent/child relationships.
 This is useful in the context of Slurm for example if you have a single Slurm controller with multiple partitions.
-Each partition represents a seperate resource in Coldfront that users can subscribe to.
+Each partition represents a separate resource in Coldfront that users can subscribe to.
 In this case you would create a parent resource that represents your Slurm cluster (or controller) with a resource type of "Cluster".
-Each Slurm partition would be a seperate resource in Coldfront with a resource type of "Partition" and have their parent resource set to the Slurm cluster.
-Users wouldn't subscribe to the parent Slurm cluster resource but only subcribe to the parition resources.
+Each Slurm partition would be a separate resource in Coldfront with a resource type of "Partition" and have their parent resource set to the Slurm cluster.
+Users wouldn't subscribe to the parent Slurm cluster resource but only subscribe to the partition resources.
 Here you would only set the "slurm\_cluster" resource attribute on the Slurm cluster resource and not on the partitions.
-Also, "slurm\_specs" resource attribute on paritions are merged with the subscription "slurm\_specs" and set on the Slurm account association instead of the cluster.
+Also, "slurm\_specs" resource attribute on partitions are merged with the subscription "slurm\_specs" and set on the Slurm account association instead of the cluster.

 ## CLI Usage